 Defining communities isn’t always easy.
 Especially in large matrix based organizations where multiple employees or departments working on similar concepts are unaware of what others are doing.
 For example, a project manager in a service group and in a product group, or designers working on the marketing team and designers working on a product team.
 CoPs can help play a strong role in matrix organizations where there exist resources with similar titles spread throughout the company.
 A good place to start in identifying communities of practice is to look at titles in your organization to identify common roles that may be isolated within silos.

-Both a CoI or CoP can operate in person, or through electronic mediums such as email, internal social networks, and social media.
+Both a CoI or CoP can operate in person, or through electronic mediums such as email, internal and enterprise social networks, social media in the workplace, and even a board portal like an extranet.
 Most organizations today rely on a combination of tools and technologies like forums (to ask questions), microblogging (to engage in quick discussions), group pages (to find communities and content) and an employee directory (to locate experts).

 Communities play an enormous role in reducing workplace silos.
 In fact many organizations likely have no idea they are already benefiting, or can benefit, from communities of practice and interest.
 It is therefore necessary to design a digital workplace that enhances communities to come together and thrive, and for knowledge to flow freely.
 When a workplace intentionally creates opportunities for collaboration and learning, they position themselves for efficiency and high growth.